-With the Australian general insurance industry employing in excess of 60,000 people and managing \$159 million in claims every working day, decarbonising the general insurance industry's day-to-day operations can drive significant change.
+With the Australian general insurance industry employing 46,000 people and managing 88 million general insurance policies across Australia, decarbonising the general insurance industry's day-to-day operations can drive significant change.
 While operational emissions may not be as high as those associated with underwriting and investment, taking action to reduce operational emissions is an important first step and a signal of the industry's intent to take a leadership position on climate action.